 Recognition of French diplomas in the United States

-In the United States, there are private services of degree evaluation, that evaluate how your American degree will correspond with degrees granted in the French educational system.
+In the United States, there are private services of degree evaluation, that evaluate how the degrees granted in the French educational system will be evaluated by American universities.
+These private companies look at all the classes you took, the number of hours for each class and the grade you got before deciding what is the American diploma equivalent to the French one you got.
+They are paying services.
 You will find more information about foreign degrees recognized by the American education system on the Department of Education website.

 For further information, please visit Frenchculture.